handsontable/handsontable/docs/content/guides/cell-types/numeric-cell-type.md

 ## Overview

-By default, Handsontable treats all cell values as `string` type.
-This is because the text editor returns a string as its value.
-There are many cases where you need cell values to be treated as a `number` type.
+The default cell type in Handsontable is text.
+The data of a text cell is processed as a `string` type that corresponds to the value of the text editor's internal `<textarea>` element.
+However, there are many cases where you need cell values to be treated as a `number` type.
 The numeric cell type allows you to format displayed numbers nicely and sort them correctly.

 ## Usage